igorbrinker/igorbrinker/README.md

 # 🐱‍👤 Welcome, Stranger! 🐱‍👤 #

-- 🎓 Almost ending my Bachelor's Degree in Computer Science (about 85%)
+- 🎓 Almost ending my Bachelor's Degree in Computer Science (about 88%)
-- 📊 Currently Working with Data Science
+- 📊 Currently Working as Software Engineer
 - 🐱‍💻 Big Data is love Big Data is life
 </br>